 Apply for a Grant

-All AFC grants are available to not-for-profit, tax exempt 501(c)(3) entities that serve Cleveland and Cuyahoga County, Ohio, USA.
+All AFC grants are limited to not-for-profit, tax exempt 501(c)(3) entities that serve Cleveland and Cuyahoga County, Ohio, USA.
 Organizations and individuals without 501(c)(3) status may apply for funds with the support of another 501(c)(3)-designated entity agreeing to serve as fiscal sponsor.

 Responsive grants are made through an annual Request for Applications (RFA) based on a set of funding priorities intended to fill gaps and build capacity in the community.
 The annual RFA is released during the 2nd quarter of the year with 1-year grant awards beginning on October 1st.

 The full 2019-20 RFA can be found by clicking here and all accompanying documents and forms can be found below under Standard Forms.
 The 2019-2020 funding priorities include: